ryandward/sgrna_design/README.rst

 Accessing Results
 =================

 Results will be listed in a tab-separated variable (tsv) formatted file corresponding to the chromosome defined above as GUIDE_TARGET by appending "_sgrna.tsv".

-In this example: "U00096.3_sgrna.tsv".
+In this example, view the file "U00096.3_sgrna.tsv".
+This file is fully compatible with both LibreOffice and Excel.

+Briefly check that the results are available before moving on.

+``column -ts $'\t' ${GUIDE_TARGET}_sgrna.tsv | less``

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------